 Supplies you’ll need to remove dirt or mud stains:

-- Scraping tool, like a butter knife
+- Scraping tools, like a butter knife or spoon

 - Liquid laundry detergent